ToscaLab/tosca/ascot-esp32c3/README.md

 a correct and a safe device, such as the addition of mandatory and optional actions which are possible on that device.

-This library also provides a thin-layer over the [ascot-library](../README) to manage routes, errors, and hazards.

 ## Building Prerequisites

 Follow the [Prerequisites](https://github.com/esp-rs/esp-idf-template#prerequisites)